ariapoy/active-learning-benchmark/README.md

 cd src; python main.py -h  # see help function
 ```

 2. Reproduce all results in Zhan et al. (Warning!
-It will spend you very long time!)
+It will take you a very long time!)

 ```shell
 cd src;